-8. Conclusions
+7. Conclusions

-The Extended Phase 1 Habitat Survey undertaken along with the desktop survey are considered to have collected enough information about the ecological condition of the site to have been able to adequately assess the impact of the proposed development.
+The Extended Phase 1 Habitat Survey undertaken along with the desktop survey and data searches are considered to have collected enough information about the ecological condition of the site to have been able to adequately assess the impact of the proposed development.
 Further survey work is therefore not required.